Dual-path Mamba: Short and Long-term Bidirectional Selective Structured State Space Models for Speech Separation

 State space model (SSM) \cite{kalman, gu2021combining, s4} is another unique class of sequence modeling architecture.
 Recently, a novel selective SSM named Mamba is proposed \cite{mamba}.
 Distinct from earlier SSMs, Mamba incorporates an input-dependent selection mechanism that improves sequence modeling performance but still enjoys linear complexity with respect to the sequence length.
-Mamba models have matched and even surpassed transformers of comparable sizes in sequence modeling tasks of text, audio, image, and genomics. \cite{mamba, vision_mamba}.
+Mamba models have matched and even surpassed transformers of comparable sizes in sequence modeling tasks of text, audio, image, and genomics \cite{mamba, vision_mamba}.

 Inspired by Mamba's effectiveness and efficiency in sequence modeling, we introduce it into speech separation and propose a new model named \textit{dual-path Mamba} (DPMamba).
 As the name suggests, we follow the long sequence modeling method in dual-path RNN \cite{dprnn} to split a long speech into multiple short chunks and apply Mamba models within each chunk, across all chunks, in the original direction, and in the reversed direction of time.
-Our experiments of DPMamba of four different sizes on the WSJ0-2mix dataset \cite{wsj2mix} demonstrate on-par or superior performance over SOTA models of similar or larger sizes, including the CNN-based Wavesplit \cite{wavesplit}, the RNN-based DPRNN \cite{dprnn} and VSUNOS \cite{vsunos}, and the transformer-based SepFormer \cite{sepformer} and QDPN \cite{QDPN}.
-The largest model outperforms Mossformer2 \cite{mossformer2} and reaches a new SI-SNRi record of 24.4 dB.
+Our experiments of DPMamba of three different sizes (XS, S, M) on the WSJ0-2mix dataset \cite{wsj2mix} demonstrate on-par or superior performance over SOTA models of similar or larger sizes, including the CNN-based Wavesplit \cite{wavesplit}, the RNN-based DPRNN \cite{dprnn} and VSUNOS \cite{vsunos}, and the transformer-based DPTNet \cite{dptnet} and SepFormer \cite{sepformer}.
+We are scaling up the model parameters and will report the performance of our largest model (L) soon.